rubensworks/article-ldtraversal-security-short/content/classification.md

 {:#classification}

 In this section, we first introduce the background on classifying security vulnerabilities in software.
-After that, we introduce a classification method specifically for the LTQP domain.
+After that, we introduce a classification method specifically for the LTQP domain, to assess the validity of our work.

 ### Background